mvysny/ev-fi/_posts/2019-11-1-home-charging-finland-basics.md

 ---
 layout: post
-title: Home-Charging Electric Vehicle in Finland: Basics
+title: Home-Charging Electric Vehicle in Finland - Basics
 ---

 One day I decided to hop on the EV revolution and got myself an used Nissan Leaf.
 The price